brettvanderwerff/Journal-Rank/README.md

 # Journal-Rank
 Journal-Rank is a work-in-progress website that allows users to submit opinion reviews for academic journals.

-A pilot version of this project is live at: www.journal-rank.com

 Progress on this project can be tracked by setting up the repo on Linux with the following: